RTSL: Nigeria

 Since 2021, we have supported the NCDC in operationalizing its Engagement Strategy for Strengthening Health Security in States through the Subnational Emergency Preparedness and Response Capacity Building (SERCB) Project.
 This initiative has achieved significant milestones, including facilitating more than a dozen JEEs at the state level, completing health security legal assessments in more than 20 states, and enabling three states to establish improved legal and institutional frameworks to drive subnational IHR improvements.

-Our Experts in India
+Our Experts in Nigeria

 Executive Director